jbillo/sftpthethings/README.md

  * create a `cn=sftponly,ou=groups,dc=example,dc=org` POSIX group under the `groups` OU
  * create a `cn=sftpuser,ou=users,dc=example,dc=org` generic user account under the `users` OU and put it in the `sftponly` group
 * try to SSH to the sftp container: `ssh -p 44022 sftpuser@127.0.0.1` and confirm that it only allows sftp access
-* try to sftp to the container: `sftp -p44022 sftpuser@127.0.0.1` and confirm that you can see the files under `/`
+* try to sftp to the container: `sftp -P 44022 sftpuser@127.0.0.1` and confirm that you can see the files under `/`
+* try to use SSPR at `http://127.0.0.1:8765` to reset the password and confirm

+# todo
+* fix the admin/admin credentials
+* more better instructions for how to mount read-only volumes under /opt/sftproot
+* better SSPR config file
+* handle containers already existing rather than || true
+* SSH keys?